koor-tech/handbook.koor.tech/docs/handbook/performance-metrics-and-evaluation.md

 As noted above, after receipt of a PIP, the team member will have an opportunity to discuss with their manager and CEO together.

-#### 360 Feedback

-Starting in \[insert date\], we are beginning a team-member review cycle to provide feedback on performance and growth.
-Some important context:

-- We're starting with reviews of only two team members: \[insert title\] and \[insert title\] (this is in order to be iterative and practice the process)
-- We're using Culture Amp to request and collect feedback
-- Our aim is to have the process complete by \[insert date\]

-If you want more context or back-story, the \[Company Goals page\] discusses our performance management framework and philosophy, and our specific goal for this round is outlined in a \[GitLab\] ticket.

-After this first iteration we will get input on the process and roll it out for the rest of our team members.
-Follow this OKR for more.

-Process to complete this cycle:

-1. \[insert title\] and \[insert title\] will nominate people to provide feedback on them.
-They will focus on those with whom they've worked directly. \[**Due:** \[insert date\]\]
-    - If you don't receive an invite but want to provide input, please reach out to \[insert title\] and ask to be included
-2. Reviewers enter feedback in the system.
-We expect this process to take 15-20 (and not more than 30) minutes per person, so please don't overthink it.
-This feedback will be sent to CEO to incorporate into their reviews. \[**Due:** \[insert date\]\]
-   **Note**: we're focused on 3 questions:
-    - What's working well that they should continue?
-    - What can they improve upon?
-    - How well do they exhibit our values?
-3. CEO will compile results and share with these team members. \[**Due:** \[insert date\]\]

-Please contact \[insert title\] if you have questions on how to give the feedback or utilize Culture Amp.

 ### All Koor Technologies, Inc. - Company Performance Review

 Starting on \[insert date\] we are beginning a team-member review cycle to provide feedback on performance and growth.
 Some important context:

-- We're using [Culture Amp](https://www.cultureamp.com/) to request and collect feedback.
 - Peer feedback request should be completed by \[insert date\].
 - By \[insert date\] Managers have written performance reviews for their teams and discuss with CEO
 - Managers have delivered performance reviews to team by \[insert date\]